-What to do with lemongrass is interesting since it is a particularly versatile herb oft used in Thai stews and curries, but also to attract bees, help us relax and as a diuretic; and a host of other claims, some substantiated.
+What to do with lemongrass is interesting since it is a particularly versatile herb oft used in Thai stews and curries; but also to attract bees, help us relax and as a diuretic.
+There are a host of other claims, some of which are substantiated.

 Here we will discuss how to grow the herb and some simple ways to enjoy it in your cooking.
 As a beekeeper I am particularly interested owing to claims that it will attract feral swarms to an empty hive.

 What to do with lemongrass when you are cooking a soup, stew or curry is important as the hard outer leaves are rather woody and inedible.